-Rotrex provides 7 and 8 ribbed PK-type pulleys ranging from 70 to 110mm in diameter in steps of 5mm (i.e. 70, 75, 80...).
+Rotrex provides 8 and 10 ribbed PK-type pulleys ranging from Ø70 to Ø110mm in diameter in steps of 5mm (i.e., Ø70, Ø75, Ø80...).
 Check the technical datasheets for available pulley sizes for specific superchargers.
 Rotrex highly recommends using standard Rotrex pulleys.
-If you for some reason need to use a different design you can order the supercharger with our pulley adaptor.
-Important: follow the design, manufacturing and handling specifications/instructions stated in Sections 6.1 and 6.2 of this document.
+If you for some reason need to use a different design, please follow the technical information and specifications on pulley design in Section 6.1 and 6.2.
 This will ensure a proper coupling and a healthy bearing arrangement.
 Not following these specifications voids warranty and may result in permanent damage of the supercharger system and/or other systems in the vehicle/application.

-Repeatedly turning the pulley/pulley adaptor on a new unit in the wrong direction (see supercharger selection table, page 9) will result in detachment of the internal thread connection resulting in supercharger damage.
-Once the unit has run for some minutes in a vehicle this coupling tightens to some degree, however the unit will still be damaged if rotated in the wrong direction.
+Repeatedly turning the input shaft on a new unit in the wrong direction (see supercharger selection table, page 9) will result in detachment of the internal thread connection resulting in supercharger damage.

-Never use an impact wrench when assembling or disassembling pulleys.
+Never use an impact wrench when mounting or changing pulleys.
 Section 6.3 of this document explains the procedure for assembling and disassembling pulleys.

-The supercharger must be delivered with the pulley/pulley adaptor pre-assembled to the installer or end user in order to avoid claims arising from incorrect pulley assembly.
+The supercharger must be delivered with the pulley/pulley adapter pre-assembled to the installer or end user to avoid claims arising from incorrect pulley assembly.

-In case of any questions or doubt don't hesitate to contact your distributor or Rotrex.
+In case of any questions or doubt don't hesitate to contact your supplier or Rotrex.

 Use the formula in the box below to calculate the pulley size for a given application.
+The target impeller rpm, RPM_i, should be found using a flow map and target values for pressure ratio and air flow.
+Do not exceed the maximum allowed supercharger speed.